 23. USE OF ALL FIREARMS OFF DUTY USE: The policies and procedures contained in this chapter shall apply to the use of firearms regardless of the officer's duty status, unless that officer has been prohibited to carry firearms by the Chief of Police.
 It is the policy of the Brookline Police Department to authorize Brookline Police Officers to carry and possess issued or approved firearms, and other such weapons authorized by the Chief of Police, whether on or off duty.
 This authority, granted by the Chief of Police under G.L. c.
 41s 98, is strictly limited to the following conditions and with the following restrictions.

-If an officer becomes legally disqualified from possessing a firearm or license to carry, by virtue of an abuse prevention order or any other means, he or she shall immediately notify the on-duty commanding officer.
+If an officer becomes legally disqualified from possessing a firearm or license to carry, by virtue of an abuse prevention order or any other means, they shall immediately notify the on-duty Commanding Officer.
 The officer shall comply with any lawful request from another law enforcement agency, relating to the surrender of any department issued firearm.

-Should any situation, event, or condition arise which affects an officer’s ability, fitness, or suitability including his or her ability to safely carry or possess a firearm, the officer must immediately report such situation to the on duty commanding officer.
+Should any situation, event, or condition arise which affects an officer’s ability, fitness, or suitability including their ability to safely carry or possess a firearm, the officer must immediately report such situation to the on duty commanding officer.
 When necessary, the commanding officer will make arrangements to have department-issued firearm(s) secured.
-Additionally, the officer will be required to surrender any License to Carry firearms they possess and or personal firearms they possess at the request of the Chief or his or her representative.
+Additionally, the officer will be required to surrender any License to Carry firearms they possess and or personal firearms they possess at the request of the Chief or the Chief’s representative.

 Officers must comply with the safe storage requirements of G.L. c.
 140 s.
 131L.
 When not under the officer’s immediate control, all firearms must be secured and safely stored.